antarctica/PolarRoute/docs/source/sections/Command_line_interface.rst

     -d (output Dijkstra path as well as smoothed path)

-The format of the returned *<route.json>* file is explained in :ref:`the route.json file` section of the documentation.
+The format of the returned *route.json* file is explained in :ref:`the route.json file` section of this documentation.

 ^^^^^^^^^^^^^^^
 calculate_route